pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 -   Channel Partner Recruitment & Support

 ### Chapter 45: Exit Planning & Execution
 The ultimate validation of value is a liquidity event.
 This chapter provides the roadmap for exiting an asset on your terms, for maximum value.
-It covers the 3-year preparation timeline, the sale process, and the critical post-exit wealth management strategies that recycle capital back into The Enterprise Trust.
+It covers the 3-year preparation timeline, the sale process, and the critical post-exit wealth management strategies that recycle capital back into The Dynasty Trust.

 **Key Topics:**
 -   Exit Options (Sale, Recap, ESOP)